Simon-Za/Game/Wiki/AABBf.md

 Work in progress

-The Axis-Aligned Bounding Box is an efficient tool for collision detection.
+The Axis-Aligned Bounding Box (float) is an efficient tool for collision detection.
 A Bounding Box forms itself out of the minimal and the maximal x, y, z coordinates of an object.
 The min and max values of a cube in the center of a scene may look like this: